The Budwig diet, or Budwig protocol, is a diet plan that some people believe can support the treatment of cancer.

 Some people may have an allergic reaction or a sensitivity to flaxseeds or dairy produce.
 It is rare for a person to have a flaxseed allergy, but if they do, they may experience:

 - hives on the skin

-Groups of people that should not follow the Budwig diet include:
+People should not follow the diet if they have:

-Flaxseed has some promise as a cancer-fighting food.
-However, there is not enough research yet to prove that it is an effective cancer treatment.
+Flaxseed has shown some promise as a cancer-fighting food in animal studies.
+However, there is not yet enough research to prove that it is an effective treatment.

 Scientists have not produced enough evidence to show that the Budwig diet can benefit a person with cancer.

 Anyone who wishes to follow the diet should first speak to their doctor.
 The use of the Budwig diet should only ever be complementary to conventional medical treatments.